Priscilla’s Tea Room the story so far…..

 With the focus on local at the centre of Priscilla’s Tea Room ethos Tim and Mandy are also spending time tracing where their products come from.
 They have visited the amazing St Joan’s Dairy Farm and met the cows and calves who will be producing milk for our delicious ice cream.

-In July this year, they rehomed 3 ex Battery Hens to give them a happy retirement and you can buy the delicious eggs in the Tea Room.
+In July 2016, they rehomed 3 ex Battery Hens to give them a happy retirement and more in 2018 and you can buy the delicious eggs in the Tea Room.
 With community at the heart of Priscilla’s vision, they run a book club and a knitting and crafting club some evenings along with various children’s craft activities and pop up stall events for small local businesses to promote themselves.
-Priscilla’s Tea Room also supports several charities and with the help their customers they have raised over £2000 each year, in addition to providing a platform for other charities and groups to raise money for themselves.
+Priscilla’s Tea Room also supports several charities and with the help of their customers they have raised approximately £2000 each year, in addition to providing a platform for other charities and groups to raise money for themselves.

-Tim and Mandy are extremely proud of what they have achieved and hope to continue to be at the heart of the Sanderstead village for many years to come.
+Tim and Mandy are extremely proud of what they have achieved and hope to continue to be at the heart of the Sanderstead Village for many years to come.
 With growth over the years, Priscilla’s quickly expanded to outside catering for parties, weddings, and sports events.
 In particular, they are the named caterers for Sanderstead Cricket Club since 2016 and more recently Trinity Sports and Social Club for sports teas and party catering.
-Later this year, they aim to open a Soft Play Café in the centre of Croydon.
+At the end of 2018, they opened Priscilla’s Play Café in the centre of Croydon at yet another disused site in The Whitgift Centre.

 As a social enterprise, Priscilla’s Tea Room re invests money back into the community towards their core social aims: